Hiring Process Steps to Build a Strong Debt Collection Team

 While this cycle may be common for many debt collection agencies, it is possible to hire teams of talented and dedicated professionals.

-People from all walks of life apply for jobs in the debt collection industry.
-After all, we’re one of the few industries that welcome candidates from any educational background.
 This means that the resumes you receive in response to your job ads will range from recent high school and college graduates to seasoned professionals looking for a career change.

 This diversity puts a lot of pressure on anyone who needs to select the best employee for their open position.
 The good news is, I have a foolproof strategy for navigating a pile of resumes, and all you need is a printer and a highlighter.